 Our residents rotate through our 42-bed Surgical Intensive Care Unit (SICU), which is co-managed by the Departments of Surgery and Anesthesiology.

 During this rotation residents learn how to manage the critically ill post-surgical, burn and trauma patient.
 The teaching occurs at the bedside, during rounds and didactic sessions.

 The pediatric anesthesia rotation takes place at Nationwide Children’s Hospital away from the main OSU campus.

 The resident learns about pediatric physiology and pathophysiology as it applies to the anesthetic management of a child.
 Residents are exposed to a wide variety of surgical procedures in the inpatient as well as ambulatory surgery setting.

 The teaching that occurs in the operating room is supplemented with daily didactic teaching conferences.

 The CA-3 year provides the resident with a 12-month experience in advanced and complex anesthesia assignments.
 Clinical assignments in the CA-3 year include difficult or complex anesthesia procedures and the care of seriously ill patients.

 Subspecialty rotations are encouraged but may not be longer than six months.

-The program offers resources to provide a research tract of up to six months devoted to a laboratory or clinical investigation.
-For the resident who elects this tract, it is expected that the result of the investigations will be suitable for presentation at a local, regional or national scientific meeting.
-The research tract generally occurs in the CA-3 year, but at the program director's discretion, may be taken earlier.
+The program offers resources to provide a research track of up to six months devoted to a laboratory or clinical investigation.
+For the resident who elects this track, it is expected that the result of the investigations will be suitable for presentation at a local, regional or national scientific meeting.
+The research track generally occurs in the CA-3 year, but at the program director's discretion, may be taken earlier.